-As required under Section 213 of the KYTC Standard Specifications, prior to onsite activities a site-specific Erosion Control Plan including BMPs to ensure continuous erosion control throughout the construction and post construction period.
-The plan will identify individual Disturbed Drainage Areas (DDA) where storm water from the construction area will be discharged off site or into waters of the Commonwealth.
+As required under Section 213 of KYTC Standard Specifications, prior to onsite activities the Contractor shall develop a site-specific Erosion Control Plan including Best Management Practices (BMPs) to ensure continuous erosion control throughout the construction and post-construction period.
+The plan will identify individual Disturbed Drainage Areas (DDA) where stormwater from the construction area will be discharged off site or into waters of the Commonwealth.
+A Draft BMP Plan is attached to this Special Note.

-Should the Contractor fail to create a BMP Plan or provide and maintain the necessary erosion control, Liquidated Damages will apply at the rate specified in the contract.
+Should the Contractor fail to create an Erosion Control Plan or provide and maintain the necessary erosion control, Liquidated Damages will apply at the rate specified in the contract.
 If no rate is specified, Liquidated Damages will be applied at the rate specified in Section 108 of the Standard Specifications.